 Range of Uses: Mixed single- and two-family units, and multifamily residential structures allowed.
 Limited neighborhood-serving commercial uses on the ground floor allowed.
+Agricultural, stormwater management, and supporting public recreational and community facilities allowed (e.g., schools and places of worship).
+Conversion to commercial uses may be allowed for certain existing historical institutional or other non-residential buildings.

-Development Character: Design guidelines and landscaping requirements required to encourage walkability and allow for proper transition to surrounding single-family and low density neighborhoods.
-Allow the adaptive reuse of historic non-residential structures with densities higher than the surrounding neighborhood through the planned development process.
-Allow higher residential densities when a project is providing significant public benefits such as long-term affordable housing.
-Incorporate risk reduction and adaptation strategies in the built environment.
+Development Character: Maximum of 36 units/acre.
+Design guidelines and landscaping requirements required to encourage walkability and allow for proper transition to surrounding single-family and low density neighborhoods.